 5. Set Up a Qualified Charitable Distribution

 Charitable-minded seniors who are at least 70½ years old can reduce their gross income by setting up a qualified charitable distribution (QCD) from an IRA.
-With a QCD, up to $100,000 can go directly from your IRA to charity (the $100,000 maximum will be adjusted for inflation beginning in 2024).
+With a QCD, up to $105,000 can go directly from your IRA to charity in 2024 ($108,000 in 2025).
 Since you don’t touch the money in between, it isn’t included in gross income and doesn’t increase your provisional income.

-A QCD of up to $50,000 can be made to a charitable remainder annuity trust, charitable remainder unitrust, or charitable gift annuity (this dollar amount will also be adjusted for inflation starting in 2024).
+A QCD of up to $53,000 can be made to a charitable remainder annuity trust, charitable remainder unitrust, or charitable gift annuity in 2024 ($54,000 in 2025).
 The catch is that you can only make this type of QCD once.

 QCDs offer another advantage that can help reduce taxes on your Social Security benefits: The amount distributed from a traditional IRA as a QCD counts toward your RMD.
 That means you’ll have to withdraw fewer additional funds from your IRA to satisfy the RMD rules, which means less taxable retirement income included in your provisional income.